 Cranberries singer Dolores O'Riordan dead at 46

-LONDON: Dolores O'Riordan, lead singer of Irish rock band The Cranberries, died suddenly on Monday.
+London, Jan 15 (AP) Dolores O'Riordan, lead singer of Irish rock band The Cranberries, died suddenly today.
 She was 46.

 O'Riordan died in London, where she was recording, publicist Lindsey Holmes said.